Marvel Premier Collection

-Marvel Premier Collection is a line of full-color paperbacks, produced by Marvel Comics, that was announced at the 2024 New York Comic Con.
+Marvel Premier Collection is a line of full-color compact paperbacks, produced by Marvel Comics.
+They collecting various popular comic book series or storylines meant to be an easy introduction for readers to the Marvel Universe.
+The line was announced at the 2024 New York Comic Con, with the first collections released in February 2025.
+There have been thirteen collections released, with at least six more planned.

 Description

 With a digest print run of 6 × 9 in, compared to a traditional 6+5/8 × 10+1/4 in collected comic, the line was a response to 2024's DC Compact Comics launch.
 The DC version was "a hit with retailers and readers.
 Marvel Premier will have a higher price point at $14.99 but hopes to have a similar impact with readers."
+Marvel Comics announced the line at the 2024 New York Comic Con with four initial titles, with plans for X-Men comics to be included in the line after its initial wave.

 Dan Buckley, President of Marvel Comics, said the collection "will be our go-to publishing line for any and all fans looking for a way into — or further into — the Marvel Universe.
 These titles will not be the only place to start of course, but they will be one of the best."

-One of the first two releases was Daredevil: Born Again on 4 February 2025, to coincide with the release of the Marvel Cinematic Universe television series of the same name exactly one month later.
-The book contained a new afterword from writer Frank Miller and foreword by actor Charlie Cox, who plays Matt Murdock in the Daredevil show and various other MCU projects.
+One of the first two releases was Daredevil: Born Again on February 4, 2025, to coincide with the release of the Marvel Cinematic Universe (MCU) television series, Daredevil: Born Again, exactly one month later.
+The book contained a new introduction from writer Frank Miller and foreword by actor Charlie Cox, who plays Matt Murdock / Daredevil in the MCU.

-Comics analyst, David Harper described the launch by saying: "The good thing is they're doing it, which is really the big win of it all."
+Comics analyst David Harper described the launch by saying: "The good thing is they're doing it, which is really the big win of it all."

-It was soon confirmed that an X-Men book will be among the second wave of Premier Collection releases.